Writing an Argumentative Essay: How to Convince Your Readers Wittily

 Warrant: presenting the stance of different authors on the given issues.
 Example: According to different authors, stricter gun laws have only worked partially in the recent past.

-Backing: Here is where you add reasoning and logic to support the warrant.
+Backing: Here, you add reasoning and logic to support the warrant.
 Example: We have continuously experienced a rising spate of gun attacks with the perpetrators having big assault rifles.

 Rebuttal: presenting any claim that is against your principal argument.

-Qualifier: short and worthy phrases that define the scope of the claims you have made.
-Some qualifiers include typically, holistically, and usually…etc.
+Qualifier: short and worthy phrases that define the scope of your claims.
+Some qualifiers include typically, holistically, and usually, etc.

-Exceptions: you set some exclusions to your claims given available evidence.
+Exceptions: you set some exclusions to your claims given the available evidence.

 The Rogerian argument approach persuades the readers by finding the best points of agreement.
 Like the Toulmin argument method, the Rogerian approach is used in polemic writing where highly polarized topics or debates ensue.
 The strategy involves presenting ideas from both sides and giving an ear to the opposing side validity.
 It helps find a stock or middle ground to an issue.